swcarpentry/DEPRECATED-boot-camps/python/variables_and_types/Readme.md

 * [IPython: A System for Interactive Scientific Computing] (http://dx.doi.org/10.1109/MCSE.2007.53)
 * [How to Think Like a Computer Scientist] (http://www.greenteapress.com/thinkpython/thinkpython.html)

-Once we briefly deal with ipython, I'll cover python in the following order:
+Once we briefly deal with IPython, I'll cover python in the following order:

 ## What I'll cover
 ### Lesson 1